uit-no-old/elixir-excelerate/reference-database.md

 There will several replicas of the databases.
 The master replica will be in Tromsø.
 It will automatically be replicated through the ELIXIR data replication service.

+### Incremental Updates

+Should be supported …. how???

 ## Programming Interface

 ### Updates